 Decorating meeting rooms and organizing the meetings themselves is of decisive importance for their success.
 Aside from dignified decorations of the stage and the removal of all distracting posters, pictures, and other things from the room, if at all possible, under today’s conditions, text banners with effective slogans are valuable.
 This was done during the campaign whenever possible.

 Given the heroes’ memorial on 9 November, the stages were decorated appropriately and the speakers was instructed to consider the importance of the day, being sure that the meetings on 9 November did not in any way lose the characteristics of propaganda mass meetings.
-It was clear afterwards that this succeeded in most cases, although party members and populace was accustomed to a solemn ceremony on 9 November.
+It was clear afterwards that this succeeded in most cases, although party members and populace were accustomed to a solemn ceremony on 9 November.

 The Gau had a total of 44 outside speakers for the campaign (Reichsredner, Stoßtruppredner, Gauredner from the RPL, Gauredner from neighboring Gaue), along with 80 Gauredner, Kreisredner, and Kreisredner applicants.
 The Kreisredner applicants were used only to a limited degree.
 The 44 speakers from outside the Gau spoke at 120 meetings, the Gau’s own speakers at 192, with a total of 312 meetings.
-Accurate statistics show that 93,400 party members and people’s comrades, out of the Gau’s population 958,000, attended there 312 meetings.
+Accurate statistics show that 93,400 party members and people’s comrades, out of the Gau’s population 958,000, attended 312 meetings.
 It should be noted that not all Kreise could fully use the meeting days due to enemy air attacks, and in some Kreise it was only possible to hold meetings on Sunday.

 The campaign was a complete success.
 The carefully planned and conducted propaganda met its goal.
 The party’s meetings became the topic of people’s daily conversation, and not only were the meeting rooms full or overflowing, but also some could not hold all people’s comrades who wanted to attend, so that some had to go back home.
 It was particularly noted that many people’s comrades attended who usually are not seen at the party’s events.
 The campaign also proved that the population can be drawn to our meetings despite English air activity if they are properly done.